microsoft/vscode-extension-samples/lsp-web-extension-sample/README.md

 - Select `Run Web Extension` from the drop down.
 - Run the launch config.
 - In the [Extension Development Host] instance of VSCode, open a document in 'plain text' language mode.
-  - Type #00ff00 or any other color in hex format
+  - Type #00ff00 or any other color in hex format.
-  - color decorators will appear
+  - color decorators will appear.
-- You can set breakpoints in the client code.
-Debugging the server code currently is not working, see issue [#204114](https://github.com/microsoft/vscode/issues/204114).
+- You can set breakpoints in the client or server code.

 You can also run and debug the extension in a browser